HarrisonParrott Foundation Symposium — Making Every Note Count: Equity, Excellence & Access

 Across a day of dialogue, showcases, and hands-on co-creation, we will explore what it means to build a more circular talent model for music: one that values retention as much as access, and that places wellbeing and belonging at the heart of sustainable careers.
 From innovation and social change to digital storytelling, from evolving needs on all sides to co-designed sector tools, the programme is designed to spark fresh thinking and collective action.

-A central feature of the day will be the CHORD (Collaborative Hub for Outreach, Relationships & Development) Toolkit, which will be developed live in partnership with delegates, offering a practical framework for cross-sector collaboration and organisational operating strategies.
+A central feature of the day will be the CHORD (Collaborative Hub for Opportunity, Relationships & Development) Toolkit, which will be developed live in partnership with delegates, offering a practical framework for cross-sector collaboration and organisational operating strategies.
 By the close of the Symposium, participants will be invited to sign up to the Toolkit as a pledge to shared responsibility and commitment to long-term, sector-wide change.

 The Symposium is not simply about conversation — it is about commitment.
 Your voice matters.
 Your experience matters.
 Your ideas matter.
 Join us at The Glasshouse to help shape a future where equity, excellence, and access are not just ideas and aspirations — but realities.